ji227/Jesse-Iriah-s-Lab-Hub/Final Project/FinalProject.md

 The minimalist cube + sphere aesthetic wasn't just about looks - it communicated the product's purpose immediately.
 Users understood "this is a light" without explanation.
 A messy breadboard prototype wouldn't have received the same enthusiastic response during testing.

-**Lesson:** Industrial design is part of the user experience.
+**Lesson learned:** Industrial design is part of the user experience.
 A polished enclosure signals quality and makes people take the project seriously.

 **2. Multiple Interaction Modes Serve Different Contexts**

 No single input method works for all situations.
 Voice is perfect when hands are busy.
 Web interface excels for detailed customization.
 Audio-reactive mode requires zero input.
 Offering all three made SCENE adaptable to different user needs and environments.

-**Lesson:** Don't force users into a single interaction paradigm.
+**Lesson learned:** Users should not be forced into a single interaction paradigm.
 Provide multiple input methods optimized for different use cases.

 **3. Iteration Based on Real User Feedback is Essential**

 The initial web interface included hue controls that confused both testers.
 Simplification to color presets resolved this.
 This change only happened because real users were observed struggling with the original design.
 Internal testing wouldn't have caught this issue.

-**Lesson:** Assumptions about intuitive design are often wrong.
+**Lesson learned:** Assumptions about intuitive design are often wrong.
 Test with real users early and often, then be willing to cut features that don't work.

 **4. Integration is Harder Than Individual Components**

 Each piece worked perfectly in isolation: Arduino controlled LEDs flawlessly, voice recognition was accurate, Spotify API returned results.
 But combining them revealed edge cases that weren't anticipated (e.g., voice listener picking up music playback, serial buffer overflows, thread synchronization issues).

-**Lesson:** Budget extra time for integration and system-level testing.
+**Lesson learned:** Budget extra time for integration and system-level testing.
 The whole is often more complex than the sum of its parts.

 ---